tanya-shanker/blueprint-basic-example/README.md

 $ ibmcloud schematics blueprint delete -id blueprint_id
 ```

-## Next Steps

-Looking for more samples?
-Check out the [{{site.data.keyword.bplong_notm}} GitHub repository](https://github.com/orgs/Cloud-Schematics/repositories/?q=topic:blueprint).

-Check the example Readme files for further Blueprint customisation and usage scenarios for each sample.

-### Customise blueprint-basic-example to create a resource group
+## Customise blueprint-basic-example to create a resource group
 In Pay-Go or Subscription accounts, or where the user has administrative permissions to create resource groups, the Blueprint can be customised to create a user specified resource group.
 The user must be an account owner or have been granted  [Account Management, editor or administrator permissions](https://cloud.ibm.com/docs/account?topic=account-account-services&interface=ui#account-management-actions-roles) to create resource groups.

 With the required IAM permissions, a user specified resource group can be created by changing the folllowing input parameters on the create command: